Xaverian High School

-Xaverian High School is an independent Catholic high school located in the Bay Ridge neighborhood of Brooklyn, New York, serving grades 6 through 12, with 9-12 offering a college preparatory program and 6-8, a middle school.
+Xaverian High School is an independent Catholic high school located in the Bay Ridge neighborhood of Brooklyn, New York, serving grades 6 through 12.
+Grades 9-12 offer a college preparatory program and grades 6-8 are middle school.

 History

 The school was founded in 1957 by the Xaverian Brothers.
 The school is a member of the Catholic High School Athletic Association (CHSAA).
 Xaverian is governed by a president and board of trustees.
 It is operated independently of the Roman Catholic Diocese of Brooklyn.
-As of October 2017 the school had a total student population of 1,045.
-769 students identified as White/Caucasian, 149 as Hispanic/Latino, 68 as Black/African American, 41 as Asian/Pacific Islander, 2 as Native American/Alaskan Native, 1 as Native Hawaiian/Pacific Islander, and 15 as two or more races.
+As of 2021–22 the school had a total student population of 1,625.
+1,157 students identified as White, 227 as Hispanic, 101 as Asian, 65 as Black, 4 as Native Hawaiian/Pacific Islander, and 71 as two or more races.

 On March 5, 2015, the board of trustees made a decision to incorporate co-education to the high school, beginning in 2016.
 The school's first boys and girls class was admitted for the 2016–2017 school year.
 Xaverian High School also has a sister school located in Bruges, Belgium called the Sint-Franciscus-Xaveriusinstituut and maintains a yearly cultural exchange program with the school allowing exchange students to come to New York City in the fall and Xaverian students to go to Belgium in the winter.